Research and results

 The use of ALCs at the RUG

-Within the project we investigate to what extent the ALCs within the University of Groningen contribute to active learning of students and to what extent these teaching spaces invite other teaching strategies.
-We do this by questioning teachers and students about their expectations and experiences with education in these rooms.
-In addition, we will set up observations in the ALCs in the future.
+Within the project we investigate to what extent the ALC's within our university contribute to active learning of students and to what extent these ALC's invite other teaching strategies.
+We do this by asking teachers and students about their expectations and experiences with education in these rooms.
+In addition, we will set up observations in the ALC's in the future.
 By combining these three research methods/sources, we hope to be able to say more about the relationships between active learning, teaching strategies and ALCs.

 The first results were presented at the RUG Education Festival 2022.
 The presentation can be downloaded here.

 Next to that, research results have been presented at the 8th International Conference on Higher Education Advances (HEAd’22), from June 14-17, 2022 in Valencia:

 - Blom, B., van den Bosch, K., Beldhuis, H., Schreuder, P., & Timmerman, G. (2022).
 Do Active Learning Classrooms make for Active Teaching?
 In: Domenech, Josep (Ed.), 8th International Conference on Higher Educational Advances (HEAd’22) (pp. 231-238).
 Universitat Politecnica de Valencia. http://dx.doi.org/10.4995/ HEAd22.2022.14619